 6. Use proper seat restraint equipment.

 Make sure that your buses are equipped with appropriate seat restraints for the age of the children you’re transporting.
-The right car seat or seat belt should always be used, whether this is a toddler seat, booster seat, or a standard seat belt.
-This rule should never be bent, and the safety restraint should match up with the child’s age and height.
+The right car seat or seat belt should always be used.
+This rule should never be bent, and the safety restraint should match up with the child.
 This is one of the big transportation safety tips for daycare providers.

 Get daycare insurance.